The Civic and Cultural Quarter is re-vitalising the Waterdale area of the town centre into a place of real interest.

 Some big schemes have now started.
 These will complement the existing developments and provide further top class attractions and reasons for people to come into and enjoy the Waterdale area.

 We are currently building a new central library, art gallery and museum.
 The iconic design incorporates the central frontage of the former Doncaster High School for Girls in Waterdale and will become another major draw for the area.
 It is set to open Summer 2020.
 More information is available at: new library and museum

 New cinema complex

-Work is underway on a new six screen cinema and five restaurant development next door to Cast.
+Work is well underway on a new six screen cinema and five restaurant development next door to Cast.
 It will frame Sir Nigel Gresley Square and become another important attraction for the area and the town centre.
 It is set to open Spring 2020.

 More information is available at: new cinema